 Analyzing Algorithms

 In Chapter 2, we learned that O(n) means linear time, O(log n) means logarithmic time, and O(n²) means quadratic time.
-Now let’s apply this knowledge to every algorithm we’ve implemented.
+Now let’s apply this knowledge to algorithms we’ve reviewed.

 func linearSearch<T: Equatable>(for target: T, in array: [T]) -> Int? {